mfmceneaney/cvtml/deploy/java/README.md

 source bin/env.sh
 popd >> /dev/null
 ```
-*NOTE* You need to modify the paths in [bin/env.sh](bin/env.sh) if you installed the C++ dependencies somewhere other than this directory.
+**NOTE** You need to modify the paths in [bin/env.sh](bin/env.sh) if you installed the C++ dependencies somewhere other than this directory.

-If your environment is correctly set the `$TORCH_JAVA_OPTS` variable should now have the JVM option for linking all the PyTorch shared libraries you just installed and the `$DEPLOY_JAVA_HOME` variable should point to this directory.
+If your environment is correctly set the `$TORCH_JAVA_OPTS` variable should now have the JVM option for linking all the PyTorch shared libraries you just installed, and the `$DEPLOY_JAVA_HOME` variable should point to this directory.

 Now you can build and run the project
 ```bash